-We hear so much about breast cancer these days .
+We hear so much about breast cancer these days.
 The incidence is increasing day by day and many younger women are being diagnosed with this problem.
-Much effort is placed on trying to detect cancer at an earlier stage with expensive and semi invasive procedures like mammography.
+Much effort is placed on trying to detect cancer at an earlier stage with inexpensive and semi invasive procedures like mammography.
 The research now shows that it has its own set of risks.
 Is there a better way?
 Yes there is which I am going to tell you now as prevention is always better than cure.

-We all know that ESTROGEN the female hormone is implicated in breast cancer.
+We all know that ESTROGEN, the female hormone is implicated in breast cancer.
 Research shows that how you metabolise estrogen can be one of the causes of cancer.
-To prevent breast cancer, we at Truhealing focus on supporting estrogen detoxification, a process that happens primarily in the liver.

 The best way to reduce your cancer risk is to increase your good estrogens, and decrease the bad.
 Here are some tips.

 - Eat lots of food that supports estrogen detoxification pathways: cruciferous vegetables like broccoli and cauliflower, fiber from fruits and vegetables, beans, flax seeds etc.

 - Consider taking the supplement Diindolylmethane, which can increase good estrogen and reduce bad ones.
 Hence decrease the risk of breast cancer.

 - Optimize your vitamin D levels.
 Get your vitamin D level checked.
 Ideally, you’ll want your levels within the therapeutic range of 50-70 ng/ml.

 - Practice healthy lifestyle and avoid over exposure to chemicals (plastics), and pesticides.